ALSETLab/ALSETLab.github.io/_pages/research.md

 - (2025) New York Independent System Operator (NYISO) Funded Project: "Dynamic Modeling of Voltage Source Converters for Black Start Capability Analysis".
   - Abstract: To aid the NYISO better determine the potential application of VSC-HVDC “black start” capabilities currently adopted in the field, this project addresses fundamental aspects of VSC-HVDC modeling and simulation.
 The project will derive and implement the required models to analyze the operation of VSC-HVDC for black start capabilities, both using “conventional” black start control loops as implemented in the field and alternative control configurations.

+- (2025) [Elia Group and Energinet Research Challenge](https://www.mccs.com/en/latest-updates/20250101_elia-group-and-energinet-research-challenge).
+Proposal in Response to Research Question 4b (How can we in Modelica express and design a simplified model representation from a black box model (dll) given an interface and an accepted error tolerance?)
+[Selected for Funding!](https://www.mccs.com/en/latest-updates/20250602_update-on-elia-group-energinet-research-challenge).
+Project: ''“Clean Room” Re-Engineering of Black Box Models for Power System Simulation using Modelica''
+  - Abstract: This project aims to create a systematic approach to derive simplified simulation models in Modelica that can replace black box models implemented in dynamic link libraries (DLL), ensuring the preservation of essential dynamic behaviors.
+The goal is to enhance computational efficiency of the simplified models as compared with the DLLs in order to facilitate near-time dynamic simulations, addressing current challenges in system operations.
+The project will develop a proof-of-concept, a guideline and potential solutions to generate simplified models from black-box DLLs that would aid in performing simulations at the pan-European scale.

 To be updated, some may be missing...

 ## Long Term Research Projects